People often don’t notice just how much they use their shoulders, until they’re acting up.

 What Causes Shoulder Pain?

-There are many causes of shoulder pain, though the most common cause is when the tendons in the rotator cuff get trapped under the bone in your shoulder.
+Although the most common cause is when the tendons in the rotator cuff get trapped under the bone in your shoulder.

 In general, there are two types of shoulder injuries that cause shoulder pain: sudden injuries and overuse injuries.